leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 ## Designing an airplane using interfaces, placeholders, and stubs

-But let's go ahead and design a jet plane using Computational Engineering this afternoon, using the modern software concepts of information hiding and abstract interfaces.
+But let's go ahead and design a jet plane using Computational Engineering this afternoon, using the modern software concepts of information hiding and software interfaces.

 "Guys", I said, "Let's forget about how an airplane looks.
 What principal components do you think it has?"

 Very simple questions.
-And, in software, if you don't capture all answers in the right way, you can always go back later.
+And, in software, if you don't capture all answers right away, you can always go back later.
 Information Hiding to the rescue.

 So, we came up with a very simple structure for an airplane.